-The Bureau of Land Management’s (BLM's) Land Use Plans, called Resource Management Plans (RMPs), evaluate and guide the management of resources and uses on public lands over a fifteen to twenty year period.
-Using the principles of multiple use and sustained yield, BLM Arizona seeks to maximize resource values on public land for current and future generations, ensuring the health, diversity, and productivity of the public land.
+The Bureau of Land Management’s (BLM) land-use plans, called Resource Management Plans (RMPs), evaluate and guide the management of resources and uses on public lands over a 15- to 20-year period.
+Using the principles of multiple use and sustained yield, we seek to maximize resource values on public land for current and future generations, ensuring the health, diversity, and productivity of the public land.

-BLM Arizona manages approximately 12.2 million surface acres of public land, and realizes that public involvement is critical in the development and implementation of its RMPs.
-Throughout the planning process, the BLM uses a collaborative approach involving tribal, State and local governments, other federal agencies, and interested publics in addressing management goals for public land.
-When RMPs are ready for review and public comment, BLM Arizona makes copies available to field offices and on the Internet.
-New and revised RMPs are now being developed in the ePlanning database.
-We encourage you to get involved in the planning process to help determine how the public lands will be managed.
-Involvement by everyone, who is interested in the public lands, will help ensure that the best overall plan is developed.
+BLM Arizona manages approximately 12.2 million surface acres of public land.
+We realize that public involvement is critical in the development and implementation of our RMPs.
+Throughout the planning process, we use a collaborative approach involving tribal, state and local governments, other federal agencies, and interested groups in addressing management goals for public land.
+When RMPs are ready for review and public comment, we make copies available to field offices and online.
+We are now developing revised RMPs in the ePlanning database.
+You can get involved in the planning process to help determine how public lands will be managed.
+Involvement by everyone who is interested in public lands will help ensure that we develop the best overall plan.

 ePlanning brings the Land Use Planning (LUP) as well as the National Environmental Policy Act (NEPA) process to you.
-With an Internet-connected computer, you can open and read land use planning and NEPA documents produced with ePlanning.
+You can open and read land use planning and NEPA documents online with ePlanning.
 You can search for issues such as recreation, wildlife, or energy.
-During the comment periods, you can easily submit your comments online!
-With ePlanning's comment features, you can tie your comment to particular text right out of the land use planning or NEPA document.
+During the comment periods, you can easily submit your comments online.
+With ePlanning's comment features, you can tie your comment to particular text in the land use planning or NEPA document.
 It has never been easier to communicate your recommendations and preferences to public land managers.